Duane Kees

-Duane Adkins Kees (born 1975) is an American attorney and former United States Attorney for the United States District Court for the Western District of Arkansas.
-He previously served as director of global ethics and compliance at Walmart.
+Duane Adkins ("Dak") Kees (born 1975) is an American attorney and former United States Attorney for the United States District Court for the Western District of Arkansas.
+He has also served as director of global ethics and compliance at Walmart and as chief counsel for global investigations and regulatory compliance at Tyson Foods.

 Early life and education

 He received his Bachelor of Arts from the University of Arkansas and his Juris Doctor from the University of Arkansas School of Law.

+Career

 Military service

 Kees attended The JAG School at the University of Virginia and entered the U.S. Army JAG Corps. he served in the JAG Corps for eight years.
 During his time on active duty, he prosecuted and defended a variety of complex cases and earned two Bronze Stars and a Meritorious Service Medal.
 He is currently a major in the Arkansas National Guard.
 Kees was previously a partner at the Asa Hutchinson Law Group.

 United States Attorney

 On September 22, 2017, President Donald Trump nominated Kees to be the United States Attorney for the Western District of Arkansas.
 On December 20, 2017, his nomination was confirmed in the United States Senate by voice vote.
 He was sworn into office on January 5, 2018.
 He resigned on January 17, 2020, to return to the private sector.
+It later emerged that Kees resigned while being investigated by the Department of Justice for an improper intimate relationship with a subordinate, which Kees began shortly after being sworn in as US Attorney and which lasted approximately seven months.